Non-perturbative Double Copy in Flatland

-}{algebra_equivalence} With this in mind we derive an off-shell, Lagrangian-level double copy for an enormous class of scalar theories, including mass terms and higher-dimension operators.
+}{algebra_equivalence} and applies to an enormous class of scalar theories, including masses and higher-dimension operators.

-We apply this construction to map bi-adjoint scalar (BAS) theory to Zakharov-Mikhailov (ZM) theory \cite{ZM} to the special Galileon (SG) \cite{EFTFromSoft, EFTRecursion, Kurt_sGal}, thus deriving the corresponding and more familiar amplitudes-level double copy at all orders in perturbation theory.
-Since ZM theory is classically integrable, it furnishes a Lax connection whose Wilson lines define an infinite tower of conserved currents, all of which double copy into corresponding objects in the SG.
-A stringy version of the double copy is also presented, where $N$ is finite and identified with the string tension parameterizing an infinite tower of higher-dimension operators.
-Note that at the classical level, ZM theory is very closely related to self-dual Yang-Mills (SDYM) theory \cite{SDYM1, SDYM2}, which exhibits identical integrable and stringy structures \cite{Chacon:2020fmr}.
+We apply this construction successively to map bi-adjoint scalar (BAS) theory to Zakharov-Mikhailov (ZM) theory \cite{ZM} to the special Galileon (SG) \cite{EFTFromSoft, EFTRecursion, Kurt_sGal}, thus deriving the corresponding and more familiar amplitudes-level double copy at all orders in perturbation theory. \footnote{In relation to the prototypical double copy described above, ZM plays the role of the gauge theory and SG is analogous to gravity.
+BAS has the same role in both setups.} Since ZM theory is classically integrable, it furnishes a Lax connection whose Wilson lines define an infinite tower of conserved currents, all of which are shown to double copy into corresponding objects in the SG.
+An extension of the double copy based on the Moyal algebra is presented where $N$, the rank of the gauge group, parameterizes an infinite tower of higher-dimension operators. \footnote{The Moyal algebra has appeared before in maps from non-commutative gauge theory to ordinary gauge theory \cite{Seiberg:1999vs, Floratos:2005ij}.
+Gravity is notably missing from this picture so an immediate connection to the double copy is opaque but potentially promising nonetheless.
+We thank a referee for bringing this to our attention.} Note that at the classical level, ZM theory is very closely related to self-dual Yang-Mills (SDYM) theory \cite{SDYM1, SDYM2}, which exhibits identical integrable and Moyal structures \cite{Chacon:2020fmr}.

 Implementing the double copy on non-perturbative, large-field configurations, we show analytically that every classical solution of the SG theory is isomorphic to corresponding dual solutions in ZM and BAS theory.
 As a highly non-trivial check, we compute an explicit, large-field, numerical solution for soliton scattering in the SG theory, map it to a corresponding configuration in ZM theory for $U(N)$ at large $N$, and verify that it satisfies the ZM equations of motion to high precision.